 Late Fall – Calaveras Big Trees State Park is great in the Late September – October timeframe, the weather is nice, the leaves are turning on some of the trees, and the crowds are not there.
 This makes it more relaxing and easier to get a campsite.

-Abundant sunshine.
-High 86F.
+Sunshine and some clouds.
+A stray shower or thunderstorm is possible.
+High 88F.
 Winds SSW at 5 to 10 mph.

 What To Do